Ready to learn about Agile velocity charts and understand how to use them?

 - Changes in project scope

-In the sprint planning phase, velocity should be used as a rough guideline and not a concrete metric.
+In the sprint planning phase, iteration velocity should only be used as a rough guideline and not a concrete measure of enterprise agility.

 There are no standard units for velocity.

-Velocity isn’t always estimated with story points.
-Teams can use various metrics like hours or tasks completed as a unit.
+Velocity isn’t always estimated with a standard story point measure.
+You can use various Agile metrics like completed work or hours as a unit.

 As a result, velocity is often subjective.

-Since each team has its own velocity units, it can be difficult to share velocity data between teams.
+Since each team has its own velocity units, it can be difficult to compare velocity data between multiple teams.

-Fortunately, ClickUp was built for Agile Project Management.
+Fortunately, ClickUp was built for teams that follow the Agile method.

-A velocity chart determines the completion rate of your tasks.
+A velocity chart determines the completion rate of your tasks and helps you plan the next sprint.

-Unlike some other velocity charts, ClickUp’s charts are easy to understand!
-This makes it easy for clients and customers to read them and understand how fast your team is progressing.
+Unlike most other iteration velocity charts, ClickUp’s Velocity Charts are super easy to understand!
+This makes it simple for clients and customers to read them and understand team performance.

-The chart also allows you to use any metric (tasks, story points, time estimates) as a unit of velocity.
+The chart also allows you to use any metric (task, story point, cycle time estimates) as a unit of velocity.

 Once a task is completed, ClickUp automatically groups the tasks in the bar chart, based on custom fields or lists.
-This can give you a better understanding of what types of tasks were completed in the sprint.
+This gives you a better understanding of what types of tasks were completed in the sprint.

 Widgets are the building blocks of each Dashboard and will help you get insights on: